OWASP/www-chapter-national-institute-of-engineering-mysuru/index.md

 All events conducted by OWASP NIE Mysuru are free and open to anyone interested.
 To participate in our upcoming events, please stay tuned to our social media handles.

+## Previous Meetup/Event

+**Chapter Meetup**\
+**Date & Time:** 24th February 2025, 1:00pm IST\
+**Venue:** NIE North Auditorium, Mysuru\
+OWASP NIE Student Chapter conducted its chapter meetup for the teams to present their proposed solutions of the projects of this semester.
+We shortlisted 5 projects which we would be working on.

 ## Next Meetup/Event

 **Introduction to PenTesting**\